 Last November, Johnny Marr of The Smiths and later of Modest Mouse and others, released an autobiography called Set the Boy Free.
-It was generally favourably received (more than can be said of some of his former bandmate Morrissey's literary endeavours), and yet another glowing review has now been unearthed.
+It was generally favorably received (more than can be said of some of his former bandmate Morrissey's literary endeavors), and yet another glowing review has now been unearthed.

-It has flown under the internet's radar until now, but back in December, Johnny's English teacher at St. Augustine's Grammar School weighed in on the book, via the time-honoured medium of Amazon review:
+It has flown under the internet's radar until now, but back in December, Johnny's English teacher at St. Augustine's Grammar School weighed in on the book, via the time-honored medium of Amazon review:

 I had a particular interest in the book because I taught Johnny in my first teaching job at St Augustine's in 1977.
 I was his English teacher and also his football manager and I remember what a good player he was - skilful, athletic and very determined.
 I also remember some perceptive careers advice I gave Johnny.
 I told him he could be a success in life if he focused on his English and got rid of his guitar!